codio/site/source/docs/ide/autocomplete.html.markdown

 full_width: true
 ---

-Autocomplete is supported within HTML, CSS and Javascript files and is (by default) activated by pressing ctrl+space.
+Autocomplete is supported within HTML, CSS and Javascript files.
+Just type away and we will automatically show you matches for what you are typing.

+If you don't like your auto-complete auto-completing, just set the preference `automatic_completions = false`.

 ##HTML Tags
 Auto complete is context sensitive, so you will only be shown Tags that are relevant to your location within the HTML file.